Ewyas Harold Primary School Prospectus (PDF click here)

-Starting school is one of the most important events in any child’s life.
+Starting or moving school is one of the most important events in any child’s life.
 At this time, parents are naturally concerned to do the best for their children, but many feel uncertain about what to do.
 Our aim is to make it as easy as possible for parents to understand the procedures involved.
 This also applies to children transferring from other schools from Year 1 to 6 for which admissions are at the head teachers discretion.
 Please contact the school directly.

 Admissions into our Reception class are organised by the Education Authority Admissions department.
 The online application process opens on 11 September 2023 and closes on 15 January 2024 and can be accessed by clicking this link.

 Please see the following link for information regarding Reception class admissions.